Kids need love—that goes without saying. But kids need good nutrition too, and that very…

 Vegetable oil is the broader term.
 Seed oil is a subset of vegetable oil.

-I’ve used the terms interchangeably in the past because for the most part when you’re looking at ingredients you’re going to find mostly the Hatful 8 seed oils listed after the term “vegetable oil” rather than olive oil or avocado.
+I’ve used the terms interchangeably in the past because for the most part when you’re looking at ingredients you’re going to find mostly the Hateful 8 seed oils listed after the term “vegetable oil” rather than olive oil or avocado.

 When I wrote Deep Nutrition, coconut and palm were not in wide use.
 So that’s why I used the term Vegetable oil instead of seed oil.
 However, now coconut and palm are in wider use and those are not seed oils because they come from the fruit of the plant, not the seed.
 They are vegetable oils.